Discover more about the Human Performance Resource Center

-Stacey Zeno is the Program Manager for HPRC, is a graduate of Hood College with a Bachelor of Arts in Management, and of American University in Washington, D.C. with a Master of Science in Health Promotion Management.
+Stacey Zeno is the Chief of Operations for HPRC, is a graduate of Hood College with a Bachelor of Arts in Management, and of American University in Washington, D.C. with a Master of Science in Health Promotion Management.
 Ms Zeno has authored two published manuscripts on the topics of cardiovascular disease and metabolic syndrome from her work in the Human Performance Laboratory (HPL) at Uniformed Services University.
-She is also the laboratory supervisor of HPL.

 Preetha Anna Abraham, MA

 Preetha Anna Abraham serves as Research Associate at the Human Performance Laboratory, USUHS.
 She received her Master of Arts in Applied Psychology from the University of Kerala, India, in July 1999.
 Her field of specialization was in Clinical and Neuropsychology.